 Overview 2

 Frequently Asked Questions 3

 FILING TAX RETURN 3

 Do I have to file a federal tax return?
 3

-Do I have to file a state tax return?
-3

 Even though I don't have to file a tax return, should I file?
 3

 When should I file my return?
 3

 What if I need more time?
 4

 What information do I need to complete my tax return?
 4

 How can I file my tax return?
 4

 How do I sign my return electronically?
 4

 Can my Privacy Act Waiver designee sign my return for me?
 5

 Can my Power of Attorney sign my return for me?
 5

 When should I pay any taxes I owe?
 5

 PEACE CORPS INCOME 5

 What is my Peace Corps income?
 5

 Is my Peace Corps income taxable?
 6

-I received my full amount of readjustment allowance.
-How do I report that on my tax return?
-7

-I received the evacuation allowance and wellness stipend.
-How do I report that on my tax return?
-7

 How do I enter my Peace Corps income on my tax return?
-7
+6

 I took the travel stipend instead of a plane ticket home.
 Is that taxable?
-7
+6

-W-2 QUESTIONS 7
+W-2 QUESTIONS 6

 What's on my W-2?
-7
+6

 When will I get my W-2?
-7
+6

 My W-2 was damaged.
 What should I do?
-7
+6

 My W-2 was sent to my old address.
 What should I do?
 7

 My W-2 has an error.
 What should I do?
-8

-My Close of Service was in December 2019.
-Why did I get a 2020 W-2 but I did not get 1095-C?
-8
+7

 What is Peace Corps' Employer Identification Number (EIN) and address?
-8
+7

-TAX BENEFITS 8
+TAX BENEFITS 7

 Am I eligible for the Earned Income Credit?
-8
+7

+MISCELLANEOUS 7

-MISCELLANEOUS 8 I collect Social Security benefits.
+I collect Social Security benefits.
 Will my Peace Corps income affect my benefits?
+7

-8 Taxable Social Security Benefits 8 I'm a Massachusetts resident.
+Taxable Social Security Benefits 7

+I'm a Massachusetts resident.
 What goes on the Massachusetts Schedule HC?
+8

-9 Can my parents claim me as dependent?
-9 1095-C 9 Does Peace Corps provide health insurance coverage that meets the minimum essential requirement of the Affordable Care Act?
-Does the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act?
-9 Do I have to file tax return to report health insurance coverage?
-10 Do I qualify for the Affordable Care Act health insurance coverage exemption requirement?
-10 Do I need to send the 1095-C to IRS when I file my tax return and should I wait to receive the 1095-C before prepare and file my tax return?
+Can m ny parents claim me as dependent?
+8 1095-C 8 Peace Corps provide health insurance coverage that meets the minimum essential requirement of the lable Care Act?
+8 Does t the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act?
+8 Do I ha have to file a tax return to report health insurance coverage?
+9 Do I qu ualify for the Affordable Care Act health insurance coverage exemption requirement?
+9 need to send the 1095-C to IRS when I file my tax return and should I wait to receive the 1095-C before I re and file my tax return?